Lemsford, Saskatchewan

-Lemsford is an unincorporated hamlet in Clinworth Rural Municipality No. 230, Saskatchewan, Canada.
+Lemsford is an unincorporated hamlet in the Rural Municipality of Clinworth No. 230, Saskatchewan, Canada.
 It previously held the status of village until January 1, 1951.
-The hamlet is located 42 km east of the Town of Leader at the intersection of Highway 32 and Highway 649, the hamlet is also serviced by the Great Western Railway.
+The hamlet is located 42 km east of the town of Leader at the intersection of Highway 32 and Highway 649.
+The hamlet is also serviced by the Great Western Railway.

 History

 Prior to January 1, 1951, Lemsford was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Clinworth on that date.